pmartinezrhub/Magnetlinks/Readme.txt

 What it needs to run?
-This is a Django project so it needs django-framework Also it uses celery for asyn tasks
-Database is SQLite at the moment.
+This is a Django project so it needs django-framework Also it uses Celery for async tasks (Bittorrent network checks) Database is SQLite at the moment.

 Contact pmartinezr@proton.me